Welcome to Nourish Wellness

 It is from this intention that the vision of a collaborative community health collective, which honours the interconnection of our physical, mental, emotional and spiritual health, was born.

 Nourish Wellness offers the Comox Valley a unique space for support, connection, education, healing and growth.
-We offer counselling, physiotherapy, Reiki and reflexology, as well as yoga, meditation and Qigong.
+We offer counselling as well as yoga, meditation and other mindfulness-based practices.
 We also host speakers and workshops, which contribute to these goals and align with our values.

 Please contact us at firstname.lastname@example.org to find out more.